Lawn Tennis Association: The National Tennis Centre

 The National Tennis Centre (NTC) is located at Roehampton in southwest London, close to the All England Club in Wimbledon.
 Officially opened in 2007 by Queen Elizabeth II, the NTC has 22 courts, and a sports science centre.

 Tennis courts

 The NTC has twelve acrylic hard courts (six indoor, six outdoor), six clay courts, and four grass courts.

 Hard courts – The NTC's acrylic courts have a GreenSet Grand Prix Acrylic surface.
 The indoor courts have a sprung timber sub-frame, while the outdoor courts are laid directly on asphalt.

 Clay courts – The NTC has two different types of outdoor clay courts which have been designed for the UK climate and to allow for long clay court playing seasons.
 There are four Italian clay courts (identical to the courts used at Foro Italico and Monte Carlo), and two French-Court synthetic clay courts.

 Grass courts – The LTA consulted All England Lawn Tennis Club head groundsman Eddie Seaward to advise on the installation of its four outdoor grass courts.
-The quality and playing characteristics are meant to replicate those found at the Wimbledon Championships.
+The quality and playing characteristics are intended to replicate those found at the Wimbledon Championships.